 - ix.
-Verbal threats to attack a worker - x.
-Sending to or leaving threatening notes or emails - xi.
-Making threatening physical gestures - xii.
-Wielding a weapon - xiii.
-Hitting, pinching or unwanted touching which is not accidental - xiv.
-Blocking normal movement or physical interference, with or without the use of equipment - xv.
+Verbal threats to attack a worker

+- x.
+Sending to or leaving threatening notes or emails

+- xi.
+Making threatening physical gestures

+- xv.
 Sexual violence - xvi.
-Any attempt to engage in the type of conduct outlined above - d) Refrain from any behaviour that constitutes sexual harassment, where sexual harassment is defined as unwelcome sexual comments and sexual advances, requests for sexual favours, or conduct of a sexual nature.
+Any attempt to engage in the type of conduct outlined above d) Refrain from any behaviour that constitutes sexual harassment, where sexual harassment is defined as unwelcome sexual comments and sexual advances, requests for sexual favours, or conduct of a sexual nature.
 Types of behaviour that constitute sexual harassment include, but are not limited to: